 Many of us have to get a few things done here and there during a vacation.
 If you are one of those people, block time off to do this each day, but don’t allow more than one to two hours a day.

-A colleague of mine in our San Francisco office travels to see her family on the East Coast often, and she uses the three-hour time difference to get things accomplished before the workday begins in California.
-She also plans lots of breakfasts with family and friends while the West Coast is still sleeping.
 For meetings, if there are a few conference calls you absolutely have to attend, book them between meals or during your kids’ naps and make sure you have childcare on call if something needs to be addressed urgently.

 7. GET OVER YOUR HIGH EXPECTATIONS